jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2016-03-24 08:15:00
+date: 2016-03-26 06:38:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi zero, rpi compute]
 ---

 Building systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

-The [meta-rpi][meta-rpi] layer builds systems to support C, C++, [Qt5][qt], Perl and Python development.
+The example images in [meta-rpi][meta-rpi] build systems to support C, C++, [Qt5][qt], Perl and Python development, the languages and tools that I commonly use.
+Other languages are supported.

+Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial products.

 If you are looking for a full-featured desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].

-For me Yocto works best as a tool for building minimal, very customized systems like single function hacking projects or (importantly for my work) commercial products.

-For instance Yocto makes building *read-only* systems very easy.

-I am still using the Yocto `meta-raspberrypi` layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
-Eventually I plan to move away from using `meta-raspberry` altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag  behind the latest RPi developments.
+I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
+Eventually I will probably move away from using meta-raspberry altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag behind the latest RPi developments.

-I've minimally tested the following boards with the `4.5.0` kernel
+I've done some testing with the following boards using a `4.5.0` kernel

 * [RPi3][rpi3-b]
 * [RPi2][rpi2-b]